Skip to content

 Network Requirements

-• Access to your Meshtastic node's IP address
+• Access to your Meshtastic node's IP address (TCP port 4403)

 • Port 8080 available for the web interface (configurable)

-• Outbound internet access for initial container downloads
+• Outbound internet access for initial setup

 Quick Start (Docker Compose)